l0k0ms/workshops/log-workshop-4/steps/log-processing-2.md

 ## Pattern view

-Because the message of your log is now properly formated, and the status corretly assigned the pattern feature is now way more accurate:
+Because the message of your log is now properly formatted, and the status correctly assigned the pattern feature is now way more accurate:

 ![pattern_2](https://raw.githubusercontent.com/l0k0ms/workshops/master/log-workshop-4/images/pattern_2.png)